-- Fill the syringe with 20 mL of air by pulling down on the plunger until the stopper reaches the 20 mL marking. - Take this air-filled syringe and attach it to the top of the vial transfer device by pressing down firmly and twisting clockwise.
-Make sure it is securely attached.
+- Fill the syringe with 20 mL of air by pulling down on the plunger until the stopper reaches the 20 mL marking. - Attach this air-filled syringe to the vial transfer device by turning it clockwise, making sure it is securely attached.